 Cuban reggae music played on repeat as I rode on a bright yellow truck from the 1940s, along a bumpy, heavily forested road.
 While the driver – an engineer by education – and I chatted in Spanish, he casually pointed out iguana lizards chilling by the road, vultures flying low in search of food, deer at the edge of the forest, huge crabs running helter-skelter and an enormous snake that brought us to a screeching halt.

-A world away from the photogenic streets and tourist traps of Havana, we were heading to Cocodrilo, a remote, forgotten fishing village on Isla de la Juventud (Isle of the Youth), a remote, forgotten island in Cuba.
-My plan was to volunteer at a coral reef restoration project set up by IOI Adventures in collaboration with the island community.
+A world away from the photogenic streets and tourist traps of Havana, we were heading to Cocodrilo.
+A remote, forgotten fishing village on Isla de la Juventud (Isle of the Youth) – a remote, forgotten island in Cuba.
+This is where I would spend some of my time volunteering in Cuba at a coral reef restoration project set up by IOI Adventures in collaboration with the island community.

 I had no idea then, that living in a time warp on Cocodrilo, home to only 320 inhabitants, cut off from the outside world by a dense forest and the Caribbean Sea, was going to change everything.
 Everything I thought I knew about travelling, our consumption patterns, our dietary choices and how climate change is impacting the underwater world.